Zero Trust Technologies: What They Are and the 5 You Need Now

 Multi-factor Authentication

 In terms of adoption, single sign-on and multi-factor authentication (MFA) seem to be leading the pack.
 Multi-factor authentication seems to be overcoming the adoption issue, which is great.
-It remains to be seen how long it maintains its security edge, now that some malefactors have found ways to get around it, as I mentioned recently.
+It remains to be seen how long it maintains its security edge, now that some malefactors have found ways to get around it.
 These methods are labor-intensive, so they may initially be aimed at targets that are potentially very profitable.

 It is possible to configure some conditional access systems to selectively require MFA under certain conditions, such as a login from a previously unauthorized device or location.
 When possible, however, combining with single sign-on is the best approach.